momokarl/RoboFriend/README.md

 It can be reached via http://<ip-adress-of-raspberry>:8765

 The webpage uses an API to control the robots functions - this API is described in the theses of Karima Khlousy Neirukh (folder /documentation).
 Furthermore, dedicated games have been developed by Karima which utilize the RFID-reader so that kids can use physical objects to interact with the robo and play litte games (identify animal sounds, emotions etc.)
 These game applications are also written in python and are usually launched on a seperated tablet computer.
 The tablet connect to the python main script via a UDP connection (port 9000) and uses the same commands as the web GUI.
 It is planned to use a REST API for both (webpage and tablet GUI).

 ## Requirements

+To get the existing Python2 code compatible for Python3 following packages should be installed:
+*  mjpg-streamer: [MJPEG-Streamer Install & Setup] https://github.com/cncjs/cncjs/wiki/Setup-Guide:-Raspberry-Pi-%7C-MJPEG-Streamer-Install-&-Setup-&-FFMpeg-Recording
+* speech engine:
+  * pip install pyttsx3
+  * (pip install pyttsx --user)
+  * sudo apt-get update && sudo apt-get install espeak
+* pygame: python3 -m pip install -U pygame --user
+* serial: pip install pyserial --user
+* flask: pip install flask
+* yaml: pip3 install pyyaml --user

 Following packages should be installed:
 * mjpg-streamer: apt-get install -y gstreamer1.0-x gstreamer1.0-omx gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-plugins-bad gstreamer1.0-alsa gstreamer1.0-libav